Eugene Rivers

-Eugene F. Rivers III is an American activist, and Pentecostal minister based in Boston, Massachusetts.
+Eugene "Rib" F. Rivers III (born April 9, 1950) is a conservative American activist, and Pentecostal minister based in Boston, Massachusetts.

+Rivers is known for his work developing programs that reduce urban violence.
+He has also been both an activist and a thought leader in the areas of Black economic empowerment and urban renewal.

 Biography

 Eugene Franklin Rivers, III, was born in Boston, Massachusetts, on April 9, 1950.
 His parents were Eugene F. Rivers II and Mildred Bell Rivers.
-He grew up in Chicago, Illinois, and Philadelphia, Pennsylvania, graduating high school from the Murrell Dobbins Vocational High School in 1968.
-He was a gang member in Philadelphia, but left the gang, after being mentored by Reverend Benjamin Smith, the pastor of Deliverance Evangelistic Temple.
-Rivers wanted to be a painter, and enrolled at the Pennsylvania Academy of Fine Arts.
-While a student, he increased his involvement in grassroots activism in Philadelphia and beyond.
-He joined Black Church-affiliated movements working on black liberation, economic empowerment and urban redevelopment.
+He grew up in Chicago, Illinois, and Philadelphia, Pennsylvania.
+Rivers attended the Murrell Dobbins Vocational High School, where he was on the gymnastics team and studied commercial art.
+His classmates nicknamed him "Rib."
+He graduated in 1968.
+He claims he was a gang member in Philadelphia, but left the gang, after being mentored by Reverend Benjamin Smith, the pastor of Deliverance Evangelistic Temple.
+After high school, Rivers began his involvement in activism in Philadelphia.
+He joined Black Church-affiliated movements working on economic empowerment and urban redevelopment.
 He was connected with the Black Economic Development Conference, and supported James Forman's efforts to obtain reparations from churches and synagogues in the United States.